-You will have 2 hours in lesson to select an object which relates to your idea intensions record it using a media of your choice.
-This must reflect the style of your chosen artist.
-You will either draw the object from first hand (Secure level) or a photograph (foundation level).
+You will have 2 hours in lesson to choose an interesting section of a shiny object and record it using blending responding to your pre GCSE theme- reflection.
+You will either draw from first hand (secure level) or a photograph (developing level) or challenge yourself by drawing from first hand.